mlgill/markdown_cv/index.md

 ## __Current__

-I am a biophysicist and data scientist.
-Currently honing my skills at Metis's Data Science Bootcamp (June – September, 2016) in New York.
+Biophysicist and data scientist.
+Currently a data scientist at Metis.
 Eager to apply my superb computational, statistical, and communication skills to solve challenging problems in team-focused settings.

 ## __Education__